 A recent Gallup survey reveals that employee engagement has dropped for the first time in the last decade.
 Salary is always an important consideration, but employee engagement is key to an organization’s success as well.
 Employees need to feel supported in their roles and have opportunities to advance.

 Technology apps for employee engagement can help organizations improve their communication, training, and other internal processes, which can lead to more engaged employees and an overall better employee experience.
 Below are various types of employee engagement apps to consider.

 Read more: The Future of Remote Work

-The importance of real time, clear communication cannot be overstated, especially among employees that work on several teams and on remote teams.
-However, employees can feel connected with each other and always know what’s going on if the company uses employee communication apps.
+The importance of real-time, clear internal communication cannot be overstated, especially among remote employees, or those working on several teams.
+Employees can feel connected with each other and always know what’s going on if the company uses employee communication apps.

-With internal chat groups, teams can connect and collaborate.
-Employees can also share photos and documents, and companies can also use communication apps to share company news, such as congratulatory messages or policy updates with employees.
+With internal chat groups provided by Google Workspace, Microsoft 365, and Slack, for example, teams can connect and collaborate.
+Employees can share photos and documents, and management can share company news, congratulatory messages, or policy updates.

-Also, using communication apps to track projects allows everyone to be on the same page.
-Employees know what’s expected of them, and they can see their progress – and that of their teammates – in real time.
+Communication apps built into platforms like Asana, Clickup, and Zoho Projects help employees track projects and keep everyone on the same page.
+Employees know what’s expected of them, and they can see their progress in real time.

 Time Tracking Apps